jtoppins/dct/doc/04-api/assets/template.md

  * _value:_ list of strings
  * _default:_ all mission types allowed

 The allowed mission types the squadron can fly.
+The list of mission types can be found in [src/dct/enum.lua](../../../src/dct/enum.lua).

 ##### `max`